Food Storage Containers

 • Quart jars with lids

-• Gallon jars with lids glass or plastic
+• Gallon jars with lids - glass or plastic

 • Coffee cans/ shortening cans with lids

-• Old-fashioned canisters with tight-fitting lids
+• Canisters with tight-fitting lids

 • Medium to large plastic buckets with lids (Use only food grade buckets which should have HDP2 on the bottom.)